ichilton/bytemark-bigv-api-doc/content/api/virtual_machines.md

 ## Account Overview

 The account overview endpoint includes all virtual machines under the account, and includes their discs and nics.
-See the [account page](/api/accounts) for more information and an example.
+See the [accounts page](/api/accounts) for more information and an example.

 ## Reimage